-Hawksmoor restaurant is a firm favourite among us bloggers.
-For me, they do the best steaks in London, hands down.
+For me, Hawksmoor do the best steaks in London, hands down.
 Then, they managed to come up with what I consider the best burger too.
 Now, they are introducing a different guest breed each month in addition to their established Longhorns, so customers have the opportunity to compare them and, as Hawksmoor put it ‘savour the difference’.

-Before the meat fest got underway, we jumped at the chance to get a sneak preview of the kitchen which is actually surprisingly small, with most of the space taken up by this massive charcoal grill.
+Before the meat fest got underway, we had a gander at the kitchen which is actually surprisingly small, with most of the space taken up by this massive charcoal grill.
 This is where the magic happens.
 Let the charring commence.

 Our charming hosts for the evening, Will Beckett and Huw Gott were on hand to tell us everything we could possibly want to know about steak and I learned a lot – such as the difference between wet and dry ageing of beef.
 Wet is basically vacuum packed in plastic while dry aged beef is ‘hung’ and, although it may be loosely covered with muslin, it is not sealed in any way.
 Dry ageing is preferable as it gives a more deep, beefy flavour and soft texture but it also means that the beef shrinks, making it an unpopular method with the profit hungry.
 Hawksmoor of course, use only dry aged beef.